amanshah8/LivestockAIAssistant/README.md

-# MaweshiAI
+# Livestock AI

-MaweshiAI helps farmers describe animal health problems and receive structured AI guidance.
+LivestockAI helps farmers describe animal health problems and receive structured AI guidance.
 The **backend** (FastAPI under `backend/`) uses Groq for text-based livestock health reasoning and optionally Gemini for image observation when an animal image is uploaded.
 The **frontend** (Next.js under `frontend/`) provides chat, cases, treatment plans, and related UI.

-MaweshiAI is designed for livestock such as goats, cows, buffaloes, sheep, camels, calves, lambs, and similar farm animals.
+LivestockAI is designed for livestock such as goats, cows, buffaloes, sheep, camels, calves, lambs, and similar farm animals.
 It provides cautious, farmer-friendly guidance and does **not** replace a qualified veterinarian.

 ## Repository layout